-III.
-GENERATING ASSETS AND ESS TO WHICH THESE STANDARDS ARE APPLICABLE larger.
+Generating Asset and ESS Logbook Standards are applicable to each facility that generates electric energy by the use of thermal, wind, solar, or other resources or stored energy owned by an electrical corporation or located in California that is 50 MW or larger.
 Generating Asset and ESS Logbook Standards are not applicable in the following cases (see California Pub.
 Util.
 Code §§ 761.3 (c)(1)(A)761.3 (c)(2)(A).